rexresearch

 condenses on the porous tile 57 at the higher temperature T1.
 It

-to make Clausius' theory valid in this case also.
-But it cannot be
+enough to make Clausius' theory valid in this case also.
+But it

-so intense, that significantly improved efficiency over an
+cannot be so intense, that significantly improved efficiency

-of the gas mixture than evaporation at the ceiling, less heat is
+pressure of the gas mixture than evaporation at the ceiling,

-emitted at the higher temperature T1 in the course of the
+less heat is emitted at the higher temperature T1 in the course

-thermodynamic cycle - it having been stated that heat released by
+of the thermodynamic cycle - it having been stated that heat

-condensation diminishes under increased pressure of an inert gas.
+released by condensation diminishes under increased pressure of

-This carries the inescapable conclusion, according to the first
+an inert gas.
+This carries the inescapable conclusion, according

-law, that to keep the process in function now requires less work.
+to the first law, that to keep the process in function now

 It may be interesting to note that the inert gas or gas mixture,